 Cost of Coverage

-The cost for this insurance is paid by the employee with after tax payroll deductions and can be found on the Short Term Disability Enrollment Form.
+The cost for this insurance is paid by the employee with after-tax payroll deductions and can be found on the Short Term Disability Enrollment Form, premium sheet, or use the Short Term Cost Disability Calculator.